Quality control of finished products. Product quality control, which cannot be neglected

 obtaining with high reliability an assessment of the quality of products submitted for control;

-ensuring the unambiguity of mutual recognition of the results of product quality assessment by the supplier and the consumer, carried out according to the same methods and according to the same control plans;
+ensuring the unambiguous mutual recognition of the results of product quality assessment by the supplier and the consumer, carried out using the same methods and the same control plans;

-establishing the conformity of product quality to the established requirements in order to timely present claims to suppliers, as well as for operational work with suppliers to ensure the required level of product quality;
+establishing compliance of product quality with established requirements in order to timely submit claims to suppliers, as well as to promptly work with suppliers to ensure the required level of product quality;

-preventing the launch into production or repair of products that do not meet the established requirements, as well as permission protocols in accordance with GOST 2.124.
+preventing the launch into production or repair of products that do not meet established requirements, as well as permitting protocols in accordance with GOST 2.124.
 [GOST]

-One of the elements of the relationship with the supplier is the organization of incoming control, which means quality control of the supplier's products (raw materials, components, information) received by the organization - the consumer and intended for use in the manufacture, repair or operation of products, as well as the provision of services.
-Its main purpose is to exclude the possibility of penetration into production of raw materials, materials, semi-finished products, components, tools, information with deviations from the quality requirements reflected in the contractual obligations.
-The imperfection of this type of control can bring significant losses to both the manufacturer of the product and its consumer.
+One of the elements of the relationship with the supplier is the organization of incoming control, which means quality control of the supplier’s products (raw materials, components, information) received by the consumer organization and intended for use in the manufacture, repair or operation of products, as well as the provision of services.
+Its main goal is to exclude the possibility of penetration into production of raw materials, materials, semi-finished products, components, tools, information with deviations from the quality requirements reflected in contractual obligations.
+Imperfections in this type of control can bring significant losses to both the product manufacturer and its consumer.

-Incoming control is very time consuming and expensive, while it duplicates the output control of the issuing enterprise.
-In this regard, the refusal of incoming control is becoming increasingly important due to the strengthening of outgoing control, which entails the establishment of special relations with the supplier.
+Incoming control is very labor-intensive and expensive, and it duplicates the output control of the manufacturing enterprise.
+In this regard, it is becoming increasingly important to abandon input control by strengthening output control, which entails the establishment special relationship with the supplier.
 The practice of such relations has existed abroad for a long time.
-For example, at the Japanese firm Bridgestone Corporation, the supplied parts and raw materials are inspected mainly in order to check their quantity and compliance with the technical documentation.
-Checking the quality of materials is not carried out, since it is carried out by suppliers before being sent to the consumer.
+For example, at the Japanese company Bridgestone Corporation, supplied parts and raw materials are inspected mainly to check their quantity and compliance with technical documentation.
+The quality of materials is not checked, as it is carried out by suppliers before sending them to the consumer.
 This system is based on mutual trust and cooperation.

 In accordance with the terms of the supply agreement, incoming inspection can be either continuous or selective.
-For its implementation at industrial enterprises in the quality control system, specialized subdivisions are created.
-Incoming control laboratories function at medium and large enterprises.
-The main tasks of these divisions are:
+To implement it at industrial enterprises, specialized units are created in the quality control system.
+Medium and large enterprises operate incoming control laboratories.
+The main tasks of these units are:

-control of technological tests (samples, analyzes) of incoming resources in workshops, laboratories, control and test stations;
+control of technological tests (samples, analyses) of incoming resources in workshops, laboratories, control and testing stations;

-Calling representatives of suppliers to jointly draw up an act on defects discovered during the incoming inspection, etc. Demonstration of the effectiveness of incoming control is the reduction of cases of inferior quality material and technical resources or services entering production.
+calling representatives of suppliers to jointly draw up a report on defects detected during incoming inspection, etc. Demonstration of the effectiveness of incoming control is the reduction of cases of low-quality material and technical resources or services entering production.

 Periodic monitoring of the effectiveness of the supplier’s quality assurance system (the so-called “second party” audit);